A recent (and now closed) Request for Information (RFI) summarised the General Support Utility Programme (GSUP) requirement as…

 So, we are forced to pitch a 9×9 tent off the back of it to generate a working room for the CP team.

-Sometimes, we back-to-back vehicles.
+Occasionally, we back-to-back vehicles.

-The tent is carried in a trailer of course.
+The tent is carried in a trailer, of course.

 Imagine a larger vehicle.